jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

-# Digital Therapeutics in Mental Healthcare: Promise, Progress, and Pitfalls
-# Smart Digital Therapeutics vs. the Mental Healthcare Crisis
-# Smart Digital Therapeutics Combat the Mental Healthcare Crisis
-# Smart Digital Therapeutics: A Tool Whose Time Has Come
-# Smart Digital Therapeutics: Tipping the scale in the mental health crisis
 # Better Mental Healthcare May Be Only An App Away

 ## The Mental Healthcare Crisis
 <!--Image of my dad?
 He is a real person!-->

 My dad is a good man.
+When I was still relatively young, my mother lost control of her car when it hit a patch of icy road two days before Christmas.
+Her car spun off the road, her seat collapsed, and she experienced a traumatic brain injury.
+She lived but she never recovered.
+She needed full-time care for the rest of her life.
+My dad devotedly stayed home for 25 years rather than work so that he could care for her at home rather than commit her to an institution.

-But he has struggled with his use of alcohol for his entire adult life.
+My dad is a good man who he has struggled with his use of alcohol for his entire adult life.
+At times, it was in the background.
+At other times, it was severe.
 It shaped our family.
 He is almost 80 years old now and he has never received any treatment.

-After my mom experienced a permanently debilitating brain injury from a car accident, my dad devotedly stayed home for 25 years rather than work so that he could care for her at home.
-However, this left him without health insurance through a job and therefore his **access** to mental healthcare was limited by its high cost.
+While caring for my mom at home, his **access** to mental healthcare was limited by its high cost without healthcare through a job.

 Even if he had had access to treatment, it likely wouldn’t have been **acceptable** to him.
 Like many men of his generation, asking for help from others and sharing personal problems wasn’t his strong suit.
-But even our family never discussed it.
+But **even our family** never discussed it.
 It was the elephant in the room that we all ignored.

-And had he received treatment, that treatment may not have been **available** to him at his moments of greatest need - when he lost his job due to downsizing, or shortly after my mom's car accident, or on the many dark mornings when he woke up with his hands shaking and had to decide if he was going to drink again to steady them.
+And had he received treatment, that treatment may not have been **available** to him at his moments of greatest need - when he lost a job due to downsizing, or shortly after my mom's car accident, or on the many dark mornings when he woke up with his hands shaking and had to decide if he was going to drink again to steady them.

-My dad suffered and he suffered without support from our mental healthcare system.
+My dad is a good man, and he suffered, and he suffered without support from our mental healthcare system.
 In large part, my own work now is driven so that others don't suffer similarly.

 ---